shishirsharma/storypokerbot/readme.md

 * Install [ngrok](https://ngrok.com/) and expose your port `3000`.

 * Update that URL in [Event Subscriptions](https://api.slack.com/apps/<botid>/event-subscriptions) in Request URL.
-URL will be verified look for that to pass.
+URL will be verified, look for that to pass.

 * Type something in group with bot and you should see it updated in console logs.
 You are good to go.